patthoege/pawsome-care/README.md

 [Back to top](<#table-of-contents>)

-### Typography:
+### Typography
-Poppins font style was selected for the main heading on each of the pages, accompanied by Source Sans 3 respectively if the Poppins font can't be loaded.
+Poppins font style was selected for the main heading on each of the pages, accompanied by Source Sans 3 respectively if the Poppins font can't be loaded.<br /><br />
 [Back to top](<#table-of-contents>)

-### Imagery:
+### Imagery
 The website features imagery, including the Hero video, that was sourced from free vector photo platforms.
 These images have been credited in the Credits section of the website.
 The purpose of using these images was to find the perfect introductory image that conveys to the user the purpose of the site.
-The images were sourced through a Google search to ensure their relevance and effectiveness in communicating the site's purpose.
+The images were sourced through a Google search to ensure their relevance and effectiveness in communicating the site's purpose.<br /><br />
 [Back to top](<#table-of-contents>)

 ## Features